lifemapper/lifemapper.github.io/terms.md

 : The organizing data structure for a single, or group of analyses.
 A package may be downloaded for visualization within the Lifemapper web client, or further analyses in other software.

+LM Library
+: Existing public data in a Lifemapper installation, including input data, such as species points, environmental data layers, and computed SDMs.

 ## Multi-species data and analyses